yogeshhegde/processor-sdk-doc/source/android/Overview_Building_the_SDK.rst

     The recommended ``<BUILD_TARGET>`` to use is ``am62p-ap3a-userdebug``.

 It's possible to customize the standard build (``m``), by passing build flags.
-For example, the following enables AVB on userdebug builds:
+For example, the following enables ADB on user builds:

 .. code-block:: console

-  $ TARGET_AVB_ENABLE=true m
+  $ TARGET_ADB_USER_ENABLE=true m

 The following build flags are available. **Default** values are **highlighted**.